swag-lang/swag/README.md

     @print("Hello mad world !\n")
 }
 ```
-A version that uses the standard *core* module.
+A version that uses the standard *core* module :

 ``` swift
 #main